isabella232/XsltTransformations/WordprocessingML/README.md

 ![element-before-fix](Images/element-after-fix.png)

-Elements could be used only in template body (not in header/footer).
+Elements could be used only in template body (not in header / footer).
 For easier template editing it is possible to hide the elements by CTRL+SHIFT+X.

 ## Publish template